 71% of Internists said they were satisfied with their job and 83% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Internists job description, Internists salary, Internists information, what is the job of an Internist like, pros and cons about Internists, colleges and universities for Internists, is Internists, General the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Internists job description, Internists salary, Internists information, what is the job of an Internist like, pros and cons about Internists, colleges and universities for Internists, is Internists the right career for me, careers in Healthcare and Medical